 • More time to plan for the future

-• Increased chances of participating in clinical drug trials, helping advance research
+• Increased chances of participating in clinical studies, helping advance research

 • An opportunity to participate in decisions about care, transportation, living options, financial and legal matters